sevendeadly/summer_Dream/docs/STRUCTURE.md

 # MVC Architecture Documentation

-This document explains the Model-View-Controller (MVC) architecture used in the Summer & Dream wedding website.
+This document explains the Model-View-Controller (MVC) architecture used in the Audrey & Josue-Daniel 2026 wedding website.

 ## 📚 What is MVC?